Police Dog (film): Production

 The film was made at National Studios in Borehamwood England, and on location.
 A collection of then-and-now location stills and corresponding contemporary photographs is hosted at reelstreets.com.

 Critical reception

+The Monthly Film Bulletin wrote: "Artlessly and unpretentiously made, this is a mildly pleasing little thriller.
+Its main attraction – particularly for young audiences – is the dog star, and the illustration of the methods used in training him."

+Kine Weekly wrote: "The picture, although made with the full co-operation of the authorities, fails fully to convince, but at least it ends in exciting style.
+Joan Rice has little to do as Pat, Tim Turner lacks experience as Frank, and Cecil Brock and Sandra Dorne fall short of demands as the killer and his moll respectively.
+The rest of the humans are equally transparent, but Rex undoubtedly does his stuff.
+In a word, the film is made, or, rather, saved by the pooch."

 TV Guide noted an "average police drama, produced under the auspices of Douglas Fairbanks, Jr.'s, production company."

 Radio Times called the film a "competent quota quickie...It's hardly a baffling mystery even Scooby-Doo would have sussed it!
 However, it's always nice to see class acts like John Le Mesurier and Christopher Lee, no matter how briefly."